organix/uFork/fpga/fomu/blink_rgb/README.md

 The resulting `vcd` file can be loaded into the `GTKWave` tool for viewing.

-To removed the build artifacts, forcing everything to be rebuilt from source:
+To remove the build artifacts, forcing everything to be rebuilt from source:

     make clean